martin67/home-assistant-addons/spc-web-gateway/DOCS.md

 ### Add-on setup

-Currently the Vandrbilt SPC does not support all options in the add-on.
+Currently the Vanderbilt SPC does not support all options in the add-on.
 So use the following (default) values.

 - Enable GET authentication: false
 - Enable PUT authentication: false
 - Enable Websocket authentication: false

-The usernames and password are not used at the moment.
+The usernames and passwords are not used at the moment.

 ### Plugin setup

-When configuring the Vanderbilt SPC integration, use the following values:
+When configuring the Vanderbilt SPC plugin, use the following values:

 ```
 spc: